Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Table of contents

 How you set goals is important.
 However, let's not forget that the actual goals you set for your employees can be just as important as well.
-To help you make the most out of the goal setting templates we have prepared for you below, we built this AI-Powered Goal Generator for you.
-Select your goal-setting methodology, whether it is OKRs, KPIs, or SMART goals, choose the department you want to set goals for and start generating sample goals, which you can later add to your goal setting templates.
+We built this AI-Powered Goal Generator for you.
+Select your methodology, whether it is OKRs, KPIs, or SMART goals, choose the department you want to set goals for and start generating sample goals.

 🎯 Generate an Employee Goal